Alien Movie Timeline Explained: All Alien Movies In Order, Chronologically And By Release Date

 In Alien: Covenant, we’re only 11 years past the point that Prometheus left off on, with a brand new crew of human settlers making their way on a deep space colonization mission.
 With a supposedly suitable world that could shave years off of their voyage, the crew of the Covenant run into someone who’s had experience with deep space exploration, and the creatures that hide in its shadows.

-We see Michael Fassbender pulling double duty in the Alien movie timeline, as a new android named Walter is introduced by crew of Alien: Covenant’s voyage, and we see the roots of the franchise’s stories pertaining to androids with a hidden agenda.
-Though there’s also leaps and bounds to be had in terms of the evolution of the Xenomorphs, thanks to David also being a part of this film’s story.
+We see Michael Fassbender pulling double duty in the Alien movie timeline, as a new android named Walter is introduced by the crew of Alien: Covenant’s voyage, and we see the roots of the franchise’s stories pertaining to androids with a hidden agenda.
+Though there’s also leaps and bounds to be had in terms of the evolution of the Xenomorphs, thanks to the Alien: Covenant prologue revealing how David’s experimentation has helped develop the species.

-What's also important is the second, and so far last, appearance of Guy Pearce’s Peter Weyland.
+What's also important is the second, and so far last, appearance of Guy Pearce’s Peter Weyland; via a flashback at the beginning of Covenant.
 While we haven’t seen the Weyland-Yutani Corporation form just yet, the increasing obsession that Weyland has with observing The Engineers, learning their secrets, and weaponizing their own creations continues to strengthen.
+Though some of those mysteries may be answered in the future, even as Alien: Romulus takes the stage as the latest entry in the series’ canon.

 Alien (2122)